-Place the eggs and caster sugar in a mixing bowl and whisk until very thick and creamy.
+- Place 6 eggs and 175g (¾ cup) caster sugar in a mixing bowl and whisk until very thick and creamy.
 The mixture is ready when it leaves a trail for about 10 seconds after lifting out the whisk.

-Sift the flour and cocoa powder over the whisked eggs and carefully fold in with a spatula or metal spoon until evenly combined.
+- Sift in 100g (¾ cup) flour and 3 tablespoon cocoa powder over the whisked eggs and carefully fold in with a spatula or metal spoon until evenly combined.

-Fold indented in and roll up tightly with the baking parchment inside the roll.
+- Fold the indented end in and roll up tightly with the baking parchment inside the roll.
 Place on a wire rack and allow to cool completely.

-Meanwhile, make the icing.
-Melt the chocolate in a bowl over a pan of hot water, stirring until fully melted. remove from the pan and allow to cool.
+- Meanwhile, make the icing.
+Melt 200g (7oz) chocolate in a bowl over a pan of hot water, stirring until fully melted.
+Remove from the pan and allow to cool.

-Beat the butter and sugar together until pale and fluffy, then gradually beat in the cooled chocolate.
+- Beat 250g (9oz) butter and 250g (2⅛cup) icing sugar together until pale and fluffy, then gradually beat in the cooled chocolate.

-Carefully spread the remaining buttercream all over the cake.
-Use a fork to make a bark effect along the lengths of the log. and use a small knife to spread the chocolate in a circular movement over the ends of the log.
+- Carefully spread the remaining chocolate icing all over the cake.
+Use a fork to make a bark effect along the lengths of the log and use a small knife to spread the chocolate in a circular movement over the ends of the log.